MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-text-to-speech-ux-guidelines.md

 3. `VoiceChatTranscriptionReceived`
 When the system receives a chat voice message, it will automatically generate the transcribed text.
 The game will receive the transcription.

 4. a.
-Render the text (Title-specific code)
+Render the text (title-specific code)
    Transcribed text will be added to a 'queue'.
-It is up to the Title to initiate the display of the transcription.
+It is up to the title to initiate the display of the transcription.

    b. **Windows::Xbox::UI::Accessibility::SendSpeechToTextString** (Xbox and Windows only)
    Call the OS generated Chat UI.
 This feature is rendered by the Xbox or Windows OS.

-## Text-to-Speech UX (TTS)
+## Text-to-speech UX (TTS)

-Text to speech enables a person to use the platform to send a synthesized voice stream to the active game chat participants.
+Text-to-speech enables a person to use the platform to send a synthesized voice stream to the active game chat participants.
 This is great for enabling the person to participate when there is no text chat-based system available, and all communication is active through the in-game voice chat.

 ### Discovery

 Users will find TTS and STT settings in the **Accessibility** section under **Settings**, via Xbox Home (console) or Xbox App (Windows 10).
 This is a toggle button that enables/disables this feature for all Xbox games specific to the user profile.
 For all other platforms, refer to their Accessibility guidelines for TTS/STT locations.

 - **UX recommendation**
   If your game chooses to add additional settings that are game specific only, then they should be placed inside your game.
 In general, accessibility options belong under the game’s settings/options menu.
-Ideally, settings are available as a dedicated button press and accessible from any screen, or at least, accessible from the pause menu.
+Ideally, settings are available as a dedicated button press and accessible from any screen, or at least, accessible from the Pause menu.

 ### Text input/output options